buenaflor/sentry-chan/arcs/arc2-the-sourcemap-wars.md

 ---

-### **Scene 1 — Arrival of Lady Symbolica**
+### **Scene 1 — The Shrine in the Fog**

-_At the center of the district, a shrine emerges from the fog.
-A priestess steps out, scrolls tied with crimson cord._

-- **Lady Symbolica (bowing):** I am Lady Symbolica.
-You cannot pierce this fog without the **Debug-ID Charm**.
-- **Dev:** The Debug-ID…?
-- **Sentry-chan:** The true signature of an artifact.
-With it, obfuscation collapses.
-- **Lady Symbolica:** But the Charm has fractured.
-Its shards are scattered through the district.
-Only by restoring it can we unmask Cipher Phantom.
+_Dev and Sentry-chan stumble deeper into the fog, where a faint glow pierces the haze.
+A shrine stands, half-buried in shifting glyphs.
+A priestess emerges, scrolls hanging from her sleeves like chains of light._

+- **Lady Symbolica (solemnly):** Travelers… this fog is not mere smoke.
+It is woven from broken truths.
+You cannot cut it down with steel.
+- **Dev (straining, frustrated):** Then how do I fight what I can’t even _see_?
+- **Sentry-chan (nodding):** We need more than strength — we need the names beneath the haze.
+- **Lady Symbolica (lifting a cracked talisman):** The Debug-ID Charm was forged for this purpose — to bind an artifact to its true scroll, revealing what was hidden.
+- **Dev (hesitant):** And without it?
+- **Lady Symbolica:** Without it, the fog of obfuscation will always return.
+To face Cipher Phantom, you must restore the Charm.
+Its shards lie scattered in this district, waiting for one who seeks clarity.

+_The shrine pulses.
+The mist recoils slightly, as if recognizing Dev._

+- **Sentry-chan (to Dev, softly):** This is your path.
+The fight is not to kill the fog… but to _understand_ it.

 ---